sergionzeutcho-rgb/online_retail_project/README.md

 - Saved the cleaned dataset to:
   `data/clean/online_retail_clean.csv`

-All analysis in the notebook is performed on this cleaned dataset.
+All analysis is performed on this cleaned dataset.

 ---